SolbiatiAlessandro/two-sigma-kaggle/kernels/README.md

 - standardize eda71 (make sure to replicate results)

 - ensemble with NN ( standardized stacking )

 - ensemble with XGBoost and Catboost (later)

 - clean data better

+- select only top features, dont use all

 - try regularization of prediction